maksim-volkmann/angular-dota-api/README.md

  - [x] Add filters by main hero attribute
  - [ ] Add routes
  - [ ] Add single hero page

+ Progress list is not complete.
+More progress tasks will be added soon.